Regularity of the superstring supermeasure and the superperiod map: Supermeasure on the moduli space

 in a neighborhood of $\De^{qu}(\UU_0)$ in $\UU\times \ov{\UU}$.
 Note that by definition, $s$ is obtained by applying the construction of Section \ref{det-sec} to the pair of Lagrangians $(p_1^*\pi_*\om_{X/\UU},p_2^*\ov{\pi_*\om_{X/\UU}})$:

-The Mumford isomorphism in the supercase (see \cite{Voronov}) is an isomorphism from $\Ber_1^5$ to $\Ber_3$, which is the holomorphic Berezinian on $\MM$.
+The Mumford isomorphism in the supercase (see \cite{Voronov}) is an isomorphism from $\Ber_1^5$ to $\Ber_3$, which is the holomorphic Berezinian on $\SS$ (i.e., the Berezinian of the cotangent sheaf).
 Using it, from $s^5$ we get a canonical holomorphic nonvanishing section of the holomorphic Berezinian on a neighborhood of $\De^{qu}(\UU_0)$ in $\UU\times \ov{\UU}$.
-Below we will show that it extends to a meromorphic section on a neighborhood of $\De^{qu}(\MM^+_0)$ in $\MM^+\times\ov{\MM^+}$.
+Below we will show that it extends to a meromorphic section on a neighborhood of $\De^{qu}(\SS_{\bos}^+)$ in $\SS^+\times\ov{\SS^+}$.
 Moreover, we have the following regularity statement.

-\begin{theorem} The image of the section $s^5$ under the Mumford isomorphism extends to a meromorphic section of the holomorphic Berezinian on a neighborhood of the quasi-diagonal in $\MM^+\times\ov{\MM^+}$.
+\begin{theorem} The image of the section $s^5$ under the Mumford isomorphism extends to a meromorphic section of the holomorphic Berezinian on a neighborhood of the quasi-diagonal in $\SS^+\times\ov{\SS^+}$.
 If $g\le 11$ then the extended section is regular on a neighborhood of the quasi-diagonal. \end{theorem}